TableTechDeveloper/ca-final-fullstack-app-part-A/README.md

 Game Plan simplifies and streamlines the the process of organising board game events.

-The purpose of the app is to empower board game hobbyists to connect, discover, host and join game events within their local comminities, with a focus on streamlining the event creation process.
+The purpose of the app is to empower board game hobbyists to connect, discover, host and join game events within their local communities, with a focus on streamlining the event creation process.
 The app aims to make make it effortless to be a part of these events while removing the typical barriers of scheduling conflicts and logistical challeneges.
 For example, a game must meet within the minimim and maximum player limitation, someone must own the board game, there but be a viable hosting location in order to be played.

 ## Target Audience